 - If the rash has blisters or pus-filled sores — this is a sign of a bacterial infection.

 Taking Rash Action

-Chances are, most babies will experience diaper rash at least once.
-The important thing is to identify the type of rash your baby has, and go through the appropriate steps to stop it in its tracks.
+Chances are most babies will experience diaper rash at least once.
+It is important to identify the type of rash your baby has and go through the appropriate steps to stop it in its tracks.